 The Worksheet also provides boxes for "Other Local," "Other Mobile," and "Other Toll."
 If one of these categories is checked, the filer should describe the nature of the service it provides under the check boxes.
-For example, filers that provide toll service that: (1) uses ordinary customer premises equipment with no enhanced functionality; (2) originates and terminates on the public switched telephone network and (3) undergoes no net protocol conversion and provides no enhanced functionality to end users due to the provider's use of IP technology should enter "VoIP toll" in the explanation field.55
+For example, filers that provide toll service that: (1) uses ordinary customer premises equipment with no enhanced functionality; (2) originates and terminates on the public switched telephone network and (3) undergoes no net protocol conversion and provides no enhanced functionality to end users due to the provider's use of IP technology should enter "VoIP toll" in the explanation field.69

-55 See AT&T IP-in-the-Middle Order, 19 FCC Rcd at 7457-58, para.
-1.
+69 See AT&T IP-in-the-Middle Order, 19 FCC Rcd 7457.